THE HEY REFLECT'O STORY

 A Personal Note

 Reflect’o is back to being made in Australia after a small time of being half made in Bali and half made in Australia (so they could be more affordable.)
 I want to cut down on the carbon footprint that manufacturing creates to try and save the climate from change.
 Being locally made means I’m back to cycling around Adelaide to see the printers and the tailors, limiting carbon emissions significantly.
-Also, Reflect’o is now made from Recycled plastic bottles.
+Also, Reflect’o is now made from Recycled plastic bottles and Hemp/Organic Cotton.
 While I am always striving to improve our products’ functionality, making them as environmentally responsibly as possible is critical.
 My passion for cycling, and keeping cyclists safe on our roads, is grounded in my environmentalism, and it is important to me that my brand is underpinned by these same values.
 If we are to confront climate change, we have to begin to transition to a zero-carbon society and if I can play any part, no matter how small, in reducing our greenhouse gas emissions, then it makes all the hard work worth it.